shawkui/shawkui.github.io/_pages/about.md

 News
 ======
 ## 2024
+* [2024-05-23] I leave SCLBD, grateful for the invaluable experiences gained.
 * [2024-01-16] One paper gets accepted by **ICLR 2024**, in close collaboration with Zihao Zhu and Mingda Zhang.
 * [2024-01-13] I receive the **Best Poster Award** in **The 3rd Doctoral & Postdoctoral Academic Forum** held by Shenzhen Research Institute of Big Data.